Insulin signal transduction pathway: Insulin biosynthesis and transcription

 Insulin biosynthesis is regulated by transcriptional and translational levels.
 The β-cells promote their protein transcription in response to nutrients.
 The exposure of rat Langerhans islets to glucose for 1 hour is able to remarkably induce the intracellular proinsulin levels.
 It was noted that the proinsulin mRNA remained stable.
 This suggests that the acute response to glucose of the insulin synthesis is independent of mRNA synthesis in the first 45 minutes because the blockage of the transcription decelerated the insulin accumulation during that time.

-PTBPs, also called Polypyrimidine tract binding proteins, are proteins that regulate the translation of mRNA.
+PTBPs, also called polypyrimidine tract binding proteins, are proteins that regulate the translation of mRNA.
 They increase the viability of mRNA and provoke the initiation of the translation.
 PTBP1 enable the insulin gene-specific activation and insulin granule protein mRNA by glucose.

 Two aspects of the transduction pathway process are explained below: insulin secretion and insulin action on the cell.

 Insulin secretion

-The glucose that goes into the bloodstream after food consumption also enters the beta cells in the Islets of Langerhans in the pancreas.
+The glucose that goes into the bloodstream after food consumption also enters the beta cells in the islets of Langerhans in the pancreas.
 The glucose diffuses in the beta-cell facilitated by a GLUT-2 vesicle.
 Inside the beta cell, the following process occurs:

-Glucose gets converted to Glucose-6-Phosphate (G6P) through Glucokinase, and G6P is subsequently oxidized to form ATP.
-This process inhibits the ATP-sensitive potassium ion channels of the cell causing the Potassium ion channel to close and not function anymore.
+Glucose gets converted to glucose-6-phosphate (G6P) through glucokinase, and G6P is subsequently oxidized to form ATP.
+This process inhibits the ATP-sensitive potassium ion channels of the cell causing the potassium ion channel to close and not function anymore.
 The closure of the ATP-sensitive potassium channels causes depolarization of the cell membrane causing the cell membrane to stretch which causes the voltage-gated calcium channel on the membrane to open causing an influx of Ca2+ ions.

 This influx then stimulates fusion of the insulin vesicles to the cell membrane and secretion of insulin in the extracellular fluid outside the beta cell; thus making it enter the bloodstream.
 [Also Illustrated in Figure 1.1.1].

-There are 3 subfamilies of Ca+2 channels; L-type Ca+2 channels, Non-L-Type Ca+2 channels (including R-Type) and the T-type Ca+2 channels.
-There are two phases of the insulin secretion, the first phase involves the L-type Ca+2 channels and the second phase involves the R-type Ca+2 channels.
-The Ca+2 influx generated by R-type Ca+2 channels is not enough to cause insulin exocytosis, however, it increases the mobilization of the vesicles towards the cell membrane.
+There are 3 subfamilies of Ca2+ channels; L-type Ca2+ channels, non-L-type Ca2+ channels (including R-type) and the T-type Ca2+ channels.
+There are two phases of the insulin secretion, the first phase involves the L-type Ca2+ channels and the second phase involves the R-type Ca2+ channels.
+The Ca2+ influx generated by R-type Ca2+ channels is not enough to cause insulin exocytosis, however, it increases the mobilization of the vesicles towards the cell membrane.